sarathbabusaravanan/HealthFit/README.md

 ![](media/slide-5.png)

-**Healthify** has a XP based ranking system which ranks you among other users.
+**HealthFit** has a XP based ranking system which ranks you among other users.
 XP can be gained by adding water and sleep.
 Having such ranking system in this app will make users compete and hence make it a habit of users to drink water and get enough sleep

 ## 📸 Screenshots